cryspen/bertie/Benchmarks.md

 To reduce the time needed here, we pre-allocate memory in `encode_length_uXX` and make `Bytes::concat` owning, such that it does not need to allocate new memory.

+##### Parsing Client Hello

+Changing the way extensions are checked to perform fewer copies brought down the time spend in `check_extensions` from 74% to 41% of the client hello parsing time.

 ## Comparison

 We compare with [Rustls](https://github.com/rustls/rustls) as it is the most popular